 • Candidates that have communication challenges but want to apply to a top 25 school, may need the assistance of a consultant.
 A consultant can help with their essay and interview performance.

 For MBA candidates who only need useful resources and information to put together a concrete application for a top 50 school, a consultant might not be worth the cost.
-Some candidates might do just as well using resources like the consulting platform, ApplicantLab , created by Harvard MBA Maria Wich-Vila.
-This platform charges a fraction of the cost and is highly regarded by candidates who have used the program.
+Some candidates might do just as well on their own or using an online application consulting platform (such as ApplicantLab ), which can cost considerably less.

 On the other hand, candidates who want guidance, support, and help with their skills set may get value working with an MBA Admissions consultant.